What We Do

 The IT Help Desk is the primary contact for staff, faculty, and students for NCC technology issues that cannot be resolved using self-help methods.
 The Help Desk supports the technology that is provided in offices, classrooms, and labs on campus.

-In the event you have a computer problem, please call or email us.
+In the event you have a problem with a college-owned device, please call or email us.
 You will receive help over the phone, and if necessary, the Help Desk will dispatch a staff person to you as soon as possible.
 Each request is logged and tracked to ensure that issues are resolved in a timely fashion.

 On Campus Computer Labs

 - Baker Library Computer Lab – Library, East Campus

 The labs are available throughout the day for internet browsing, research, writing papers, and any other classroom assignments.

 A lab monitor or library staff member is always on hand to offer technical assistance in these labs.